Referencing journals in APA

 - Something missing?
 More than one author?
 See referencing elements for answers to common issues.

 Some journals use a DOI (digital object identifier) to uniquely identify the article.
-If it is available, the DOI should be used instead of a URL:
+If it is available, the DOI should be included (rather than a URL).